thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 > _Thibault: this is mostly taken from {{HTTP-MESSAGE-SIGNATURE-FOR-BOTS}}_

 Agents are increasingly used in business and user workflows, including AI assistants, search indexing, content aggregation, and automated testing.
 These agents need to reliably identify themselves to origins for several reasons:

 1. Regulatory compliance requiring transparency of automated systems
 2. Origin resource management and access control
 3. Protection against impersonation and reputation management
 4. Service level differentiation between human and automated traffic

 Current identification methods such as IP allowlisting, User-Agent strings, or shared API keys have significant limitations in security, scalability, manageability, and fairness.
-This document presents these use cases, as well as possible paths to address them.
+This document presents these examples, as well as possible paths to address them.

 # Motivation